 X-Men: Destiny is a third person action RPG developed by Silicon Knights.
-The game lets you play as a new mutant as you guide him down the pro-Human or pro-mutant path.
-The game will let you customize your powers as well as your appearance during an epic quest that will decide the future of mutant kind.
+The game lets players take control of a new mutant as they guide him/her down the pro-Human or pro-mutant path.
+The game offers the player the ability to customize their power-set as well as their appearance based on other established X-Men and Brotherhood characters.

 X-men: Destiny takes place in San Francisco after the death of Professor X. The city has been divided into two areas, the Human area and the mutant area, and tensions between the two factions are running high.
 The player will choose from three protagonists and follow the story through their eyes.
 Based on the player's decisions, the story will change, and players can end up allied with or fighting against Professor X's heroic X-men.

 The game's story will feature familiar faces such as Magneto and Wolverine as well as new mutants like Aimi Yoshida, a mutant Japanese ninja hell bent on revenge, and Grant Alexander, an up and coming American football player.
 The game's story is being written by Mike Carey.

 Three new mutants are being introduced to the X-men universe to serve as avatars for the players.
 They are:

 - Aimi Yoshida: Originally from Japan, Aimi was smuggled into San Francisco by her parents.
 Much like Magneto, she was the only member of her family to escape the cruel fate of a concentration camp, in this case a camp designed specifically to hold and murder mutants.
 With her family presumed dead, Aimi sets out for revenge.

 - Grant Alexander: Grant is a college freshman and aspiring football player.
 He doesn't pay attention to mutant/anti-mutant politics and prefers to stay on the sidelines.
 Thus, he has little knowledge with which to arms himself when chaos breaks out.